Melkrewi/Schisto_project/README.md

 * Orthofinder was then run using the three transcriptomes to assign proteins to clusters of homologs (“orthogroups”) using [this script](https://github.com/Melkrewi/Schisto_project/blob/main/OrthoFinder/Running_OrthoFinder.sh).

 ## Kallisto
+Detailed description of the expression analysis using Kallisto can be found [here](https://github.com/Melkrewi/Schisto_project/blob/main/Kallisto/README.md)
 ## Transcriptome_Assemblies
 This folder has the steps we followed to assemble:
 * The female transcriptome used to improve assembly of the S. japonicum W-candidates.
 The libararies we used can be found in [libraries.txt](https://github.com/Melkrewi/Schisto_project/blob/main/Transcriptome_Assemblies/Female_Sjap_transcriptome/libraries.txt), along with [the config file](https://github.com/Melkrewi/Schisto_project/blob/main/Transcriptome_Assemblies/Female_Sjap_transcriptome/soapconfig_trans.txt) and [the assembly script](https://github.com/Melkrewi/Schisto_project/blob/main/Transcriptome_Assemblies/Female_Sjap_transcriptome/SOAPdenovotrans.sh).